-Hanami (literally ‘flower viewing’) is the ancient tradition of holding parties out under the falling petals of the cherry blossom trees that has been passed down through the ages, and there are many places throughout Japan that are known for their excellent cherry blossom trees.
+Hanami (literally ‘flower viewing’) is the ancient tradition of holding parties out under the falling petals of the cherry blossoms that has been passed down through the ages, and there are many places throughout Japan that are known for their excellent cherry blossoms.

-A trip to the Nagano and Niigata areas in spring offers the chance to not only go skiing, but to also see the cherry blossom trees in full bloom.
+A trip to the Nagano and Niigata areas in spring offers the chance to not only go skiing, but to also see cherry blossoms in full bloom.

-Hitting the slopes in the morning while it is cool, then heading out to see one of the many cherry blossom sites makes for the perfect day.
+Hitting the slopes in the morning while it's cool, then heading out to see one of the many cherry blossom sites makes for the perfect day.
 In this article, we take a look at a few places where you can see these beautiful trees in bloom.